enzzoperez/react-native-ui-kits-libraries/README.md

-This is a set of RN UI Kits libraries collected from "all" github, if you want added some library just send your PR :)
+This is a set of RN UI Kits libraries collected from "all" github, if you want added some library just send your PR :)..
+If you want to send a PR this could help you [Utils for PRs](https://github.com/enzzoperez/react-native-ui-kits-libraries/blob/main/thisWillHelpYou.js)

 **your lib will be add in the last position, the table will order by incoming date*